energysistem/manuals/42174 - AQUATIC/en/06-main_functions.md

 ## Main Functions

-### ON / OFF and Bluetooth pairing
+### ON/OFF and Bluetooth pairing

-Use the ON/OFF button (9) to turn on / off your device.
+Use the ON/OFF button (9) to turn ON/OFF your device.

 When you turn on your *Energy Music Box Aquatic Bluetooth* you will hear the voice message "Power ON" and the blue LED indicator (5) will start flashing.
 You will hear the message "Pairing" within a few seconds, which will indicate that the device is ready for Bluetooth synchronization.